Project type: Biomass , Energy Efficiency

 While the following point is not participation criteria for the support programme, we nevertheless strongly suggest that it be taken into consideration:

 Enquiries regarding concept consultation can be made to the following accredited ProCalor© advisers:

-Questions regarding programme registration and general questions regarding the carbon-offset programme:
+Questions regarding programme registration and general questions regarding the climate protection programme:

 40,000 MWh of renewable heat will be generated annually.